harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 ## Use pairwise to build a lookup table and calculate some statistics

-This must be run in a screen session running a qlogin job Requires some user input on the command line
+The following commands must be run in a screen session running a qlogin job Requires some user input on the command line

 My recommendations: